-The ideas here are endless, and we’re big home cooks ourselves and love to experiment cooking with tea.
+The ideas here are endless, and we’re big home cooks ourselves and love to experiment with cooking with tea.

 - You can steep Roasted teas such as Lapsang Souchong or Hojicha and use as the broth base to Soups or Ramen, or use to poach fish.
 We do this frequently for Carrot or Vegetable soups.